svm-zhang/mhcflow/README.md

 ## Step by Step

-`polysolver-mod` is re-engineered with a modular design.
+`mhcflow` is re-engineered with a modular design.
 It generally consists of 4 steps: `fishing`, `realigning`, `typing`, and `realigning` (again).
 Each module implements basic break-and-continue mechanism, meaning that module finished previously will be automatically skipped.
 Also it is more friendly to integrate with pipeline/workflow.

-The `hlapolysolver.sh` script and `polysolver-mod` binary (after building the package) demonstrates each following step, if you are interested.
+The `hlapolysolver.sh` script and `mhcflow` binary (after building the package) demonstrates each following step, if you are interested.

 ### Fisherman: fishing HLA-relevant reads

-The original `polysolver` algorithm fishes HLA-related reads via matching pre-built kmer (tag) sequence and extracting alignments mapped to regions where HLA class I allele located. `polysolver-mod` follows the same strategy and speeds it up.
+The original `polysolver` algorithm fishes HLA-related reads via matching pre-built kmer (tag) sequence and extracting alignments mapped to regions where HLA class I allele located. `mhcflow` follows the same strategy and speeds it up.

 ```bash